Tips to Improve Your Mile Run Time

 New shoes translate to lower times.
 Mentally, you feel excited with new shoes and, physically, you need shoes that provide just enough support for the surface you are running on, but no extra cushioning, motion control, or gimmicks.

-If you are transitioning from heavily cushioned running shoes (with a heel-toe differential or “drop” of more than 6mm), take you time transitioning down to shoes that are between zero drop and 4mm drop.
+If you are transitioning from heavily cushioned running shoes (with a heel-toe differential or “drop” of more than 6mm), take your time transitioning down to shoes that are between zero drops and 4mm drop.

 TIP #11: KEEP A TRAINING LOG

-Also good to note how you felt during the run, mentally and physically to pay attention to any negative thoughts getting in your way (as mentioned in Tip #5).
+It’s also good to note how you felt during the run, mentally and physically, to pay attention to any negative thoughts getting in your way (as mentioned in Tip #5).

 TIP #12: BE PATIENT WITH YOURSELF